 But just how much can an FMS help you reduce fuel use and costs?
 According to major vendor Verizon Connect Reveal, you can reduce fuel costs by up to 20–25% with their vehicle tracking solution.
 Another top vendor, Samsara, estimates their FMS offers fuel savings of $1,193 per vehicle per year.
 Finally, Teletrac Navman conducted a customer survey that indicates their FMS reduces average fuel use by up to 30%.

-The US has 20,000 fleets of 15 or more vehicles.
+According to Automotive Fleet, the US has 20,000 fleets of 15 or more vehicles.
 Assuming the average fleet of class 8 trucks clocks in at 20 vehicles, saving 30% on each vehicle's fuel economy gives that fleet a total annual savings of just under $165,000.
 A 50-vehicle fleet can save around $412,400 per year with an FMS — which is also how much the fleet will waste for every year that it doesn't upgrade.

 Granted, most fleets aren't entirely class 8 trucks.
 Thanks to a little government data on the average fuel use of eight different vehicle types in 2018, combined with a national average gas price of $2.56 per gallon, I was able to put together this table showing just how much a 30% saving in fuel economy would mean for each vehicle type.